jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 it is seen as all-American.
 This is upheld in certain fictions we talk about in American history and in practically every Hollywood movie aimed at teenagers (apparently all of them, in other words).
-It doesn't take much reflection to know that this is not borne of intellectual objection; it's a knee-jerk reaction.
-It's also a sign of privilege.
+It doesn't take much reflection to know that this is not a viewpoint borne of deep intellectual reflection; it's a knee-jerk reaction.
+(I've noticed is also a sign of privilege.
 People who admit no authority from government or the learned are often the first people to blame incidents of police brutality on the failure of the victim to properly yield to force.
-Those who recognize no authority for themselves are frequently the first to call for authority and obedience from others.
+Those who recognize no authority for themselves are frequently the first to call for the use of authority to extract obedience from others.)

 The reality, of course, is that respect for authority is a necessary function of society.
 One may debate whether one authority or another is corrupt, in need